 2. “The Well-Fed Writer” by Peter Bowerman

 This is one of our all-time favorite books about writing.
-Bowerman, a self-described six-figure freelance copywriter, shares his secrets for writing good ad copy as well as how to find good, profitable clients; how to manage the business of freelancing and how to work with other freelancers, like web designers, to improve your marketability to clients.
+Bowerman, a self-described six-figure freelance copywriter, shares his secrets for writing good ad copy, finding good, profitable clients, managing the freelancing business, and working with other freelancers, like web designers, to improve your marketability to clients.
+It was updated for 2020.
 368 pages.
-Updated for 2020.

 3. “Making Ads Pay: Timeless Tips for Successful Copywriting” by John Caples

 This book, written in 2011, cuts through all of the niceties to get to the essence of good copywriting–copy that sells.
-He takes real life examples and analyzes them, telling you why some things work and others don’t.
+He analyzes real-life examples, explaining why some things work and others don’t.
 Those it came out a decade ago, this book has lots of good information on copywriting that is still relevant today.
 256 pages.

 Cost: $13.99 (paperback) from Amazon.com.

 This book is a must-have for any commercial writer.
 The premise is simple; some words evoke a better reaction than others.
 Bayan has researched and compiled over 6,000 words and phrases to give your ad copy the sizzle that your clients need.
 160 pages.